adInfimum/SimpleInjection/README.md

 # SimpleInjection
 A very simple dependency injection library in TypeScript leveraging decorators and with support for using from pure Javascript.
-Supports:
+Features:
+* No external dependencies
 * TypeScript decorators
 * Instance lifetime: Transient and Container
 * Strongly typed factories for specifing additional constructor parameters